 Below -Eight Confederate veterans on the steps of the Capitol in Montgomery, attending the last known Confederate veterans reunion in the state

 Standing left to right: General William Banks of Houston, Texas; General W. W. Alexander of Rockhill, South Carolina;General J. D. Ford of Marshall, Texas; General T. H. Dowling of Atlanta, Georgia; General James W. Moore of Selma,Alabama; Colonel W. H. Culpepper of Atlanta, Georgia; and General W. M. Buck of Muskogee, Oklahoma.
 Seated in front is Dr. R. A. Gwynne of Birmingham, Alabama, the only African American to attend the reunion.
-This image was used and identified in the Alabama Historical Quarterly, Volume 6, page 6 (1944) – Alabama State Archives
+This image was used and identified in the Alabama Historical Quarterly, Volume 6, page 6 (1944) – from Alabama Department of Archives and History

 - History of Alabama and Dictionary of Alabama Biography (in Four Volumes) by Thomas McAdory Owen (Author), 1921